bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/On Terunael/Ritual Text of The Arc of Skuld.md

 They stood upon their walls of white stone and looked out with terror upon the forest of our spears, and knew that they could not endure and that the punishment for their hubris was to be their absolute destruction.

 **The Sun Falls**
-In their hubris, in their knowledge that they were beaten, in their jealousy and spite, the people of the city of the golden sun raised up their [[Magic|magic]].
+In their hubris, in their knowledge that they were beaten, in their jealousy and spite, the people of the city of the [[Golden Sun|golden sun]] raised up their [[Magic|magic]].
 They could not harm the People, for the Five protected them.
 They could not strike against the Five, for the People protected them.

-So they turned their magic on themselves.
+So they turned their [[Magic|magic]] on themselves.

 Rather than allow the People to claim their prize, they raised up their hands to Rafandimathur and Routhauger, They called upon the Red Eye saying "Protect us!
 Raise a wall around out city!
 Are we not mighty?
 Have we not raised a second sun and brought [[Eternal|eternal]] Spring to the lands of winter?
 Are we not more powerful than those who come against us, who have thrown a ring of spears around oue city?
 Tuen your eye upon us, oh walker in the sky, that we may show these orcs that our power is greater even tan that of their Dragons upon their mighty Thrones."